WinkyTy/layout-converter/README.md

 # Layout Converter - Key ID System

+> **⚠️ WORK IN PROGRESS** ⚠️
+>
+> This app is not ready for production use yet.
+The core Key ID System algorithm is implemented and working, but the full application is still under development.
+>
+> **Current Status:** Core algorithm demo available, CLI and full app coming soon.

+---

 A high-performance C++ library for converting text between different keyboard layouts using an innovative **Key ID System**.

 ## 🎯 Key Features